MinaProtocol/mina/frontend/website/docs/faq.md

 #### Do I need any specific hardware?

-Currently, you can use a CPU, and we recommend at least a 4-core processor and 8 GB's of RAM.
-In the near future though, we may require the use of GPU's
+Currently, a 4-core processor and 8 GB of RAM are the minimum requirements.
+In the near future though, GPUs may be required.

 #### What about software?